teofilobd/teofilobd.github.io/_posts/2023-02-27-Annileen-Devlog-2.md

 // omitted...
 ```

 I'm not proud of this, but it works.
 Be aware that it works only in cases where you can work with an incomplete type (given that we know nothing about that class and we are not importing it). _Ideally you should just avoid cyclic dependencies_.
-Annileen we had quite a few in place and most (or maybe all) of them were just result of poor design and in the end I was able to get rid of them by redesign.
+Annileen had quite a few in place and most (or maybe all) of them were just result of poor design and in the end I was able to get rid of them by redesign.
 If you're not too attached to using modules, you can just keep using headers for special cases like this as well and things will just work fine.
 In my case, I was just trying to use modules for everything.

 #### Macros